Restorative Way Community

 This does not mean that the retaliatory impulse isn’t gratifying on some level.
 But that level is superficial, momentary, incomplete, and does not, will not, lead to authentic satisfaction.
 Retaliation is about vengeance.
 Retaliation perpetuates retaliation.

+This understanding can shine a light on the possibility of authentic change.
 All of sudden, violations, injustices, situations and incidents of harm – even abuse become restorative potentials.
 The restorative approach to justice shines a light on what is possible not only in mending human relationships, but liberating us from our impulse to punish in retaliation.
 It heals bitterness and resentment through accountability, understanding and reparation.
 It’s a different type of accountability.